berkeley-cs164-2022/class-compiler-f22/README.md

-The in-class compiler status after the "Booleans" and "Conditionals" sessions.
+The in-class compiler status after the "Binary Operations" session.
 See lecture notes for much more detail.

 To run: